SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1019-0-0-message-displayed-for-non-existing-asset-model-samples.md

 ticket: CTM-744
 version: 1019.0.0
 ---
-User is notified when user tries to search for an Asset model sample that is not present.
+Users are notified when a user tries to search for an asset model sample that is not present.